surysagar/javascript-questions/README.md

 <img src="https://i.imgur.com/TML1MbS.png" width="200">

 Then, we declare a variable called `members`.
 We set the first element of that array equal to the value of the `person` variable.
-Objects interact by _reference_ when setting them equal to each other.
-When you assign a reference from one variable to another, you make a _copy_ of that reference. (note that they don't have the _same_ reference!)
+Objects interact by _reference_ when setting them equal to each other.[!awesome *****] `When you assign a reference from one variable to another, you make a _copy_ of that reference.` (note that they don't have the _same_ reference!)

 <img src="https://i.imgur.com/FSG5K3F.png" width="300">